 Received from Dr. Simon John (Swansea University)

-Funding for this event has generously been provided by the British Academy and Leverhulme Trust, in conjunction with the Elizabeth Barker fund (project SRG1819\190187), by the Past & Present Society, and the Swansea University College of Arts and Humanities Research Environment Fund.
+Kindly supported by the British Academy and Leverhulme Trust (in conjunction with the Elizabeth Barker Fund) and by the Past & Present Society and the Royal Historical Society.

 Past & Present is pleased to support this event and supports other events like it.
 Applications for event funding are welcomed from scholars working in the field of historical studies at all stages in their careers.